jetbrains-academy/rustlings-course/Understanding Ownership/Move Semantics/Intro/task.md

     let s = "hello"
 ```

 The variable `s` refers to a string literal, where the value of the string is hardcoded into the text of our program.
 The variable is valid from the point at which it’s declared until the end of the current _scope_.
-Listing 4-1 has comments annotating where the variable `s` is valid.
+The code snippet below has comments annotating where the variable `s` is valid.

 ```rust
     {                      // s is not valid here, it’s not yet declared